rahulsaklecha101/data-engineer-roadmap/README.md

 ## Contributing

+My main motive to setup this repository is to consolidate differeent knowledge sources in one place.
+I will continue to improve this but I'm also just a human and we live in a world full of evolving technologies.
 If you have any suggestions, improvements, or additional resources to share, please feel free to contribute to this repository.